Records with Sonobeat in 1967

 The dapper Club Seville manager and house vocalist Don Dean (circa 1967)

-A picture postcard promoting the Sheraton Crest Inn on Town Lake in Austin; the elite Club Seville, managed by Don Dean, occupies the top floor with a 360° view
+A picture postcard promoting the Sheraton Crest Inn on Town Lake in Austin; The Club Seville, managed by Don Dean, occupies the second floor with a spectacular view of Town Lake

 The "A" side of Don's 1967 Sonobeat stereo 45 RPM single

-Under Don Dean, Club Seville is the first Austin night club to sign for a package of KAZZ-FM live remote broadcasts in 1965, all hosted by Bill Sr., a tradition that continues on a regular basis through KAZZ's final live broadcast, on New Year's Eve 1967.
-Don also performs with Club Seville's house band frequently and can belt 'em out with the best of the pop stylists of the era, his voice and phrasing reminiscent in many ways of that other Dean (Martin).
-Don's single Night Life, a production subsidized by Club Seville, was Sonobeat's third stereo 45 RPM release.
+Almost as soon as The Club Seville officially opens in January 1966, Don signs on for a package of weekly KAZZ-FM live remote broadcasts, all hosted by KAZZ station manager Bill Sr., a tradition that continues through KAZZ's final live broadcast on New Year's Eve 1967.
+Don also frequently performs with The Club Seville's house bands (which at one point includes the Lee Arlano Trio) and can belt 'em out with the best of the pop stylists of the era, his voice and phrasing reminiscent in many ways of that other Dean (Martin), for which he earns the moniker "Austin's Ol' Blue Eyes".
+KAZZ's remote broadcasts from The Club Seville lead to a strong friendship between Bill Sr. and Don, so it's almost inevitable that when Bill Sr. co-founds Austin-based Sonobeat Records in May 1967, Don joins the label's embryonic roster.
+Don's Sonobeat single Night Life, a production subsidized by The Club Seville, becomes the label's third stereo 45 RPM release.

-If any Sonobeat recording fully embraces Austin's indigenous jazz scene in the '60s, it's Don's free-swinging interpretation of Rodgers and Hart's Where or When (from the 1939 Broadway musical Babes in Arms), the single's "B" side.
-The "A" side, Night Life, is Don's literate and lively reading of Willie Nelson's 1959 classic, which was a big hit in 1960 for country singer Ray Price.
-Both sides are backed by the versatile Michael Stevens IV, who also back Sonobeat's Fran Nelson single in 1968, and are produced by Bill Josey Sr.
+If any Sonobeat recording fully embraces Austin's indigenous pop jazz scene in the second half of the 1960s, it's Don's free-swinging interpretation of Rodgers and Hart's Where or When (from the 1939 Broadway musical Babes in Arms), the single's "B" side.
+The "A" side, Night Life, is Don's literate and lively reading of Willie Nelson's 1959 classic, a big hit in 1960 for country singer Ray Price.
+The original backings for both singles and for a third, Bye, Bye Blackbird, are furnished by the Lee Arlano Trio while it's doing a stint as The Club Seville's house band, but Bill Sr. isn't happy with the Arlano arrangements.
+Although a contemporaneous article by Wray Weddell in the Austin Statesman newspaper credits Paul New and The Crew as the backing band, both sides, as released, actually are backed by the versatile Michael Stevens IV, the jazzy combo that also backs Sonobeat's Fran Nelson and Bach-Yen singles in 1968.

-Recorded at Club Seville on September 30, 1967, Don's instrumental tracks are mixed "wet" – in a single pass – to a quarter-inch 2-track Ampex 354.
-Don overdubs his vocals a day later at the KAZZ studios in downtown Austin.
+Recorded in the spacious Embassy Room at The Club Seville on September 30, 1967, Don's instrumental backing tracks are mixed "wet" – in a single pass – to a quarter-inch 2-track Ampex 354.
+Don overdubs his vocals a day later at the KAZZ-FM studios in downtown Austin.
 The result is pure, adult pop jazz.
-And, of course, in 1967, jazz rhymes with KAZZ, which is how this all started.
+And, of course, in 1967, jazz rhymes with KAZZ, which is how this relationship all started.

 Subliminal Sounds online review

-Don's single gets the third Sonobeat custom picture sleeve, a high contrast photo of Don in a layout created by Sonobeat co-founder Rim Kelley (Bill Josey Jr.).
-The single sells surprisingly well, not just at Club Seville as a must-have souvenir to remind lovebirds of a delightful evening of dining and dancing, but also at downtown Austin music stores J. R. Reed and The Record Shop.
+Don's single gets the third Sonobeat custom picture sleeve, a high contrast photo of Don in a layout created by Sonobeat co-founder Rim Kelley, who also engineers Don's Sonobeat sessions.
+The single sells surprisingly well, not just at The Club Seville as a must-have souvenir to remind lovebirds of a delightful evening of dining and dancing, but also at downtown Austin music stores J. R. Reed and The Record Shop.

 Don Dean: vocals